smirarab/ASTRAL/astral-tutorial.md

 #### Branch length and support

 Recent versions of ASTRAL can measure branch length and support.
-The algorithms to compute branch lengths and support, and the meaning of support outputted is further described in the paper mentioned above.
+The algorithms to compute branch lengths and support and the meaning of support outputted is further described in the paper mentioned above.
 See Step 11 for some more information.
 Note that branch lengths of terminal branches are arbitrary and meaningless.